 Although Cloudflare dominates in both market share and customer count, most of its client base consists of small to medium-sized websites and businesses.
 When it comes to enterprise customers, Akamai has an edge, since it’s been on the market far longer than its competitors.

-That difference in consumer base is part of the reason why, despite its massive dominance in terms of market share, Cloudflare’s revenue stands at around $287 million per year (in 2019).
-Akamai, on the other hand, brought in $2.89 billion in the same year.
+That difference in consumer base is part of the reason why, despite its massive dominance in terms of market share.

-Data from BuiltWith reveals that Cloudflare is used by about 30.9% of the top 10K websites in the world:
+Data from BuiltWith reveals that in 2022, Cloudflare is used by about 28.6% of the top 100K websites in the world:

 It’s important to understand that Cloudflare’s performance among the enterprise customer base isn’t directly related to the quality of its services.
 Other companies, such as Amazon CloudFront and Akamai, offer CDNs as part of a broader portfolio of services.
 This often makes them more attractive to enterprise-level customers that need to simplify their portfolio of tools.